SuLab/sulab.org/_members/kai-yu-chen.md

 ---

-Kai-yu is a graduate student in the lab who successfully defended her thesis in January 2025.
-Her thesis research focused on developing and applying computational methods for the analysis of low-coverage whole-genome sequencing data.
+Kai-Yu is currently working as a Data Scientist at BMS in the Immuno-Oncology group.
+Prior to joining BMS, she was a graduate student in the lab and successfully defended her thesis in January 2025.
+Her research focused on developing and applying statistical methods for analyzing low-coverage whole-genome sequencing data and its applications in human genetics.